HannesRammer/Dartabase/dartabase_migration/README.md

   inspired by Ruby on Rails migrations

 	Version
-		0.4.2 -adapted column option to support old migration files migrations now support '"column" : "INT"' and '"column" : {"type":"INT"}' 0.4.1 -added column options 'default' and 'null'
+		0.4.3 -fixed crash when projectsMapping.json does not exist on dbInit.dart 0.4.2 -adapted column option to support old migration files migrations now support '"column" : "INT"' and '"column" : {"type":"INT"}' 0.4.1 -added column options 'default' and 'null'